gnbl/csv2arb/readme.md

 * 0x0000 ..
 0x3FFFF -> -V .. +V
 * most significant bit 0x8000 is Point marker
 * it seems at least 2 Points (= datum with marker) are required, data interpolation might be tested ?
+** the last point can't be selected by the oscilloscope's editor?

 Sample .arb files
 ----------------